Pakistan University Grants Commission cricket team

-Pakistan University Grants Commission were a first-class cricket team, sponsored by the body that is now the Higher Education Commission of Pakistan, that played in the Patron's Trophy in 1990-91 and 1991-92.
+Pakistan University Grants Commission were a first-class cricket team, sponsored by the body that is now the Higher Education Commission of Pakistan, that played in the Patron's Trophy in 1990-91 and 1991–92.

-In all they played 14 first-class matches, with two wins, nine losses and three draws.
-They finished seventh out of eight in 1990-91, winning two matches and losing five.
+They played a total of 14 first-class matches, with two wins, nine losses and three draws.
+They finished seventh out of eight in 1990–91, winning two matches and losing five.
 In 1991-92 they finished last, with four losses and two draws.
-They also played a drawn first-class match against the touring England A team in 1990-91.
+They also played a drawn first-class match against the touring England A team in 1990–91.

 The captain in 1990-91 was Shahid Khan, and in 1991-92 it was Ahmed Munir.
-Mujahid Jamshed hit the only two centuries, with a highest of 149 against National Bank of Pakistan.
+Mujahid Jamshed hit the team's only two centuries, with a highest of 149 against National Bank of Pakistan.
 Shahid Khan had the best bowling figures, 7 for 79 against Pakistan National Shipping Corporation.

 The team also played 22 List A matches in the same two seasons, winning four and losing 18.

 In 1990-91 they played all their first-class and List A matches at the Punjab University Old Campus Ground, Lahore.
 In 1991-92 they played no home matches.

 Note: In Wisden Cricketers' Almanack the team was called “Combined Universities”.